-Newcomer's Guide to Daily Fantasy Football
+Newcomer's Guide to Daily Fantasy Football - DFS Tips and Tricks

 While this guide will mainly be geared toward new players, DFS veterans will hopefully take something away from it as well.